kent-map/kent/theatre/canterbury-theatre.md

 One such event is listed for May 8th, 1876, on playbill no.223 - “Music Hall, Canterbury.......Strange and Wilsons Aetherscope adaptation of a Christmas Carol....Scene II- Cornhill by night – Sir Roger de Coverley...” (a country dance).

-At the same location, in 1909 just before the First World War, the Electric Picture Palace opened.
+In 1909, St Margaret's Hall became the Electric Picture Palace.

+The Electric Theatre, no.49, St.Peter’s Street was opened in 1910 and offered silent films and theatre.
+By 1940 it was run by Captain Julian Bainbridge, manager of The Canterbury Repertory Theatre and known by that name.

+On 8 June 1911, Mayor Francis Goldney Bennett opened the Electric Theatre on St Peter's Street.
+As he heralded in a new age of theatre, Goldney praised the exterior which was in keeping with "the old architecture of the city" with its Tudor oak panels but also spoke of the importance of keeping pace with the times, predicting that "picture shows" were here to stay.[^ref2] Thanking the theatre owners, Goldney owned that although he did not wish to be thought as a "kill joy", he was grateful that they had promised the City Council not to put on performances on Sunday, as everyone needed at least one day of rest.
+With its mosaic pavement and glass canopy with incandescent lights

 In 1912 it reopened as the Empire Music Hall, then in 1950 it became the first Marlowe Theatre until demolished in 1984 when the second Marlowe Theatre opened at The Friars.
 This second Marlowe was demolished in 2009 to make way for today’s Marlowe on the same site.

 The Forester’s Hall, no.47, High Street on the south side, opened in 1860 and was created by the Ancient Order of Foresters. (later Nason’s.)

-The Electric Theatre, no.49, St.Peter’s Street was built in 1910 and offered silent films and theatre.
-By 1940 it was run by Captain Julian Bainbridge, manager of The Canterbury Repertory Theatre and known by that name.

 At 30-31, Northgate, a small theatre was converted from a 17th century house.
 It has been known as the Canterbury Music Hall, Princess (or just) Alexandra Theatre/ Music Hall, Regency Theatre, The Cannon and Royal George.
 Rumoured to have closed in 1898, in fact it was used as a variety hall until 1989.
 When it reopened it was called The Penny Theatre, still functioning today as a pub and theatre and is a Grade II listed building.

 ### Bibliography

 Arthurlloyd.co.uk